Overwatch SoloQ games often feel like chaos.

 There’s a reason why most of the top 500 players in Overwatch are all at LEAST level 500.
 These players know the game so well because they have played so much of it.

 So, you need to put a lot hours into the game.
 The flip side of this is not to put too much time into the game.
-Too many game (especially too many losses) can take a toll on your play, and cause you to get sloppy.
+Too many games (especially too many losses) can take a toll on your play, and cause you to get sloppy.
 Know when to take a break, even if it’s only for a couple of minutes.

 If you put the time into slowly improving yourself, communicating, learning the game strategy, and playing every day, you will easily climb through the ranks.